ligato/docs/docs/user-guide/concepts.md

 The VPP agent uses an external KV data store for several reasons:

- - persist the desired state of the VPP/Linux configuration
+ - persist the desired state of the VPP/Linux configuration because CNFs are stateless.
  - To store and export certain VPP statistics
  - exploit the `"watch"` paradigm for stateless configuration management.
-This same approach is employed in other configuration systems such as [confd][confd].
+This same approach is used in other configuration systems such as [confd][confd].

 ---